square/square-python-sdk/doc/api/catalog.md

 # Upsert Catalog Object

-Creates or updates the target [CatalogObject](../../doc/models/catalog-object.md).
+Creates a new or updates the specified [CatalogObject](../../doc/models/catalog-object.md).

+To ensure consistency, only one update request is processed at a time per seller account.
+While one (batch or non-batch) update request is being processed, other (batched and non-batched) update requests are rejected with the `429` error code.

 ```python
 def upsert_catalog_object(self,